LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 ### Results

--   Kick-off Presentation (work product), overview of the engagement covering vision and objectives, requirements and next steps.
+-   Kickoff presentation (work product), overview of the engagement covering vision and objectives, requirements and next steps
--   Pre-Assessment Questionnaire (work product), a questionnaire containing questions on cloud usage/adoption, security requirements and objectives, regulations and frameworks.
+-   Pre-assessment questionnaire (work product), a questionnaire containing questions on cloud usage/adoption, security requirements and objectives, regulations and frameworks.
--   Shadow IT Discovery Report (deliverable), a document containing a list of discovered possible Shadow IT usage, and recommendations for further investigation of these.
+-   Shadow IT Discovery Report (deliverable), a document containing a list of discovered possible Shadow IT usage and recommendations for their further investigation
--   Cloud Usage Visibility and Control Road-map, a prioritized, actionable road-map for addressing discovered cloud usage, especially its Shadow IT aspect, including mapping capabilities of Cloud App Security in customer environment.
+-   Cloud Usage Visibility and Control road map, a prioritized, actionable road map for addressing discovered cloud usage, especially its Shadow IT aspect, including mapping capabilities of Cloud App Security in the customer's environment.